Attending a Service at Southwell Minster during COVID-19 Restrictions

 - 3:00pm: Evening Prayer (from the Book of Common Prayer) with Organ Reflections

-Because of the continued risk from COVID-19 and the continuing restrictions, services will be different in some ways from what you may be used to; there will be no singing, all services will be held in the nave, and numbers will be restricted to 60.
+Because of the continued risk from COVID-19 and the continuing restrictions, services will be different in some ways from what you may be used to; all services will be held in the nave, and numbers will be restricted to 70.

 We have introduced a booking system to help us manage attendance and keep everyone safe.
 If at all possible, please book your place online by going to our Services Calendar and following the links to book places for the Sunday morning or afternoon service.
 Or, alternatively, please call the Vergers’ Office on 01636 817290 and leave a message to book your place.
 If booking by phone, please call before Saturday at 3:00pm, to ensure that there is sufficient time to process your booking.
 There will also be 10 places available ‘on the door’ before each service (or more if not all the reserved allocation has not been used).